tweag/python-monorepo-example/2017-09-01-free-monads.md

 featured: yes
 ---

+In this post I'll talk about free monads and how they can help structure a codebase.
+One of the projects we are working on is an AI, and part of the strategy that is uses for responding to user input is quite simple: it generates many possible responses, and then evaluates them.
+Most of the computations it generates will be malformed, and so will fail; we just want to skip over these as quickly as possible and move onto the next possibility.
+In summary:

+- A system generates many possible *effectful* computations only one of which will ultimately be used to form a response.
+- The computations have to be executed in order to even be considered.
+- Most of the computations will fail.
+Sometimes because of IO, but mostly because the computation is malformed.
+- We only want the effects of the chosen query to actually execute.

+A lot of the IO is very slow (involving expensive requests to other APIs), and a computation may make plenty of these requests only to fail later for a completely unrelated and trivial reason.
+The system will usually go through a large number of failing computation before hitting on one that succeeds, so we want failing computation to fail as quickly as possible.
+To do this we write different interpreters which mock certain APIs, providing realistic values for the rest of the computation.
+These interpreters will filter out dud computations in stages.

+Free monads are a nice way to structure this problem because interpretations of free-monads can be defined, composed and combined very flexibly, allowing us to build up a library of interpreters for solving our problem.

 ## What is a free monad?

-In this post we'll talk about free monads and how they can help structure a codebase.
-The problem I came across in a particular project was the following:

-- We have a system which produces many possible *effectful* computations, many of which will fail.
-- You want to run only one of these (or none at all if they all fail).
+*Interpreting* means giving meaning to some piece of data, and the meaning is often provided by stuff that gets done, which in Haskell corresponds to monads.

-So now we need to be able to run things without running them.
-Free monads help here because if you target a free monad, you know it'll be easy to interpret it in many target environments.
-This is because they are *free*, and the definition of a free object (in a category) says that they are easy to map *from*.
+Free monads are very easy to interpret (in other monads) because they are *free*, and the definition of a free object (in a category) says that they are easy to map *from*.
+So that's the basic idea behind free-monads: easy to interpret.

-Specifically, a free object is *generated* by something less powerful, and then the idea is that to map to something we now only need to provide a definition over the generating object (which is easier).
+Specifically, a free object is *generated* by something less complex, and then to map to something we now only need to provide a definition over the generating object (which is easier, since it's got less structure).

-To give an example, in high-school you may have been asked to manipulate lots of maps `f :: R^n -> R^m`.
-Now `R^n` happens to be a free object over any set of vectors that form a *basis*.
-So instead of defining the function `f` over *all* the points of `R^n`, which would be tedious, we just define it over the `n` points `(1,0,..,0)`, `(0,1,0,..,0)`, etc. These get mapped to vectors in `R^m`, which we stick together to form a grid of numbers: now you have a matrix.
+To give an example, in high-school you may have been asked to manipulate lots of maps `f :: ℝ^n -> ℝ^m`.
+Now `ℝ^n` happens to be a free object over any set of vectors that form a *basis*.
+So instead of defining the function `f` over *all* the points of `ℝ^n`, which would be tedious, we just define it over the `n` points `(1,0,..,0)`, `(0,1,0,..,0)`, etc. These get mapped to vectors in `ℝ^m`, which we stick together to form a grid of numbers: now you have a matrix.
 The matrices are much more economical and much easier to manipulate.

-This is the essence of the advantage of free monads: *morphisms between free monads are economical and easy to manipulate.*
+This is the essence of the advantage of free monads: *morphisms between free monads are economical and easy to manipulate.* In fact the manipulations can be very similar to those on matrices.

 Let's dive in.
 We will generate monads with functors (because functors are easier than monads).
 Given a functor `f`, `Free f` is the monad it generates: